Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 You know, I think things are going to be different.
-I just don’t know how I feel like, I think there’s an opportunity for us to reorient ourselves in, in important ways and, and I hope that happens.
+I just don’t know how.
+I think there’s an opportunity for us to reorient ourselves in important ways and I hope that happens.

 Donnell Alexander (18:16):

 Well.
 Can I ask this thing about where we are right now?
-It’s, it’s impossible to have people tell the future, but I’ve been hearing a lot about spousal abuse under these circumstances because there is a detention and depression and all of that.
-Um, do you see that cannabis has a place in that part of dealing with this crisis that we’re in right now?
+It’s impossible to have people tell the future, but I’ve been hearing a lot about spousal abuse under these circumstances because there is a detention and depression and all of that.
+Do you see that cannabis has a place in that part of dealing with this crisis that we’re in right now?

 Tammy Pettigrew (18:37):

-Do I see that, um, helping domestic violence issues,
+Do I see that?
+Cannabis helping domestic violence issues?

 Donnell Alexander (18:41):

-I mean, in, in solving it or is it, could it possibly be a cause?
-Uh, what do you think its role is in that?
+I mean, in solving it or could it possibly be a cause?
+What do you think its role is in that?

 Tammy Pettigrew (18:47):

-Uh, you know, I’m unsure because typically you don’t see a cannabis user consume cannabis and then become violent.
-Um, and that’s not to say that that doesn’t happen, but I also, you know, don’t believe that cannabis is going to stop anything, uh, you know, toxic behavior either.
-So I don’t know what role, if any it plays, um, in that, but I think a lot of situations are coming to highlight.
-I think a lot of people are now kind of figuring out, you know, is the way that I’m living my life beneficial for me.
+I’m unsure because typically you don’t see a cannabis user consume cannabis and then become violent.
+And that’s not to say that that doesn’t happen, but I also don’t believe that cannabis is going to stop any toxic behavior either.
+So, I don’t know what role, if any, it plays in that, but I think a lot of situations are coming to highlight.
+I think a lot of people are now kind of figuring out, “Is the way that I’m living my life beneficial for me?”
 I think this crisis is highlighting that for a lot of people in situations.
 And I hope that cannabis can help them through that.

 Donnell Alexander (19:27):

 Yeah.
-I was really actually a little surprised to hear you say that you don’t think it can stop toxic behavior is you think that in all context,
+I was really actually a little surprised to hear you say that you don’t think it can stop toxic behavior.
+Do you think that in all contexts?

 Tammy Pettigrew (19:37):

-um, I think that has to be a rewiring of the behavior.
-Um, I don’t think cannabis can solve, uh, you have to get to the root of why something is happening and figure out why it’s happening, then you can stop it.
+I think that has to be a rewiring of the behavior I don’t think cannabis can solve.
+You have to get to the root of why something is happening and when you figure out why it’s happening, then you can stop it.
 I do believe that cannabis can help in the moment, but I don’t think it’s going to fix the root of the issue.
-And that’s kind of where, uh, we have to be careful with assuming that it’s going to fix our problems.
-It’s absolutely great at helping with depression or anxiety or, um, certain feelings, but it’s not going to take them away completely.
-That’s gonna.
+And that’s kind of where we have to be careful with assuming that it’s going to fix our problems.
+It’s absolutely great at helping with depression or anxiety or certain feelings, but it’s not going to take them away completely.
 That’s work that you have to do internally.